jashandeep-sohi/pyds/docs/userguide.rst

 Symbol
 ######
-A :class:`Symbol` object represents a string of characters used to represent a symbolic value::
+A :class:`Symbol` object contains a string of characters used to represent a symbolic value::

  >>> test_symbol = pds.Symbol("BLHA-BLHA#BLHA BLHA")